Contexter/Central-Sequence-Service/Docs/Iteration 7 - A Hands-on Tutorial_ Implementing SQLite Storage with Fluent in Vapor.md

 - Create migrations to initialize the database schema.
 - Implement and test routes that interact with the database.
 - Resolve Swift 6 warnings related to `Sendable` compliance.
+- Ensure the server remains running for testing.

 Let's get started!